 He has made rapid progress in his career as he was immediately invited upon his graduation to Staatsoper Hannover as a Young Artist.
 Soon he was promoted as the principal baritone in the ensemble of Staatsoper Hannover where he made a string of important role debuts such as Figaro in Il Barbiere di Siviglia, Marcello in La Boheme, Papageno in Die Zauberflote, Conte Almaviva in Le Nozze di Figaro and premiered the roles of Chou Enlai in Nixon in China, Silvio in I Pagliacci and Arjuna in Satyagraha.

-As a guest artist Darwin has performed Marcello La boheme at Longborough Festival Opera, Chou Enlai Nixon in China at Staatsoper Stuttgart, Geronimo Il Matrimonio segreto at Royal Opera House Mumbai, Minos Arianna in Creta at London Handel Festival, Belcore L'elisir d'amore at Waterperry Opera Festival and most recently completing a successful run and debut as Schaunard in Floris Visser's production of La Boheme at Glyndebourne Opera.
+As a guest artist Darwin has performed Marcello La boheme at Longborough Festival Opera, Chou Enlai Nixon in China at Staatsoper Stuttgart, Geronimo Il Matrimonio segreto at Royal Opera House Mumbai, Minos Arianna in Creta at London Handel Festival, Belcore L'elisir d'amore at Waterperry Opera Festival and most recently completing a successful run and debut as Schaunard in Floris Visser's production of La Boheme at Glyndebourne Opera and as Guglielmo in Phelmin Mc Dermott's production of Cosi fan tutte at ENO.

-Equally adept in concert and recital world, Darwin has done recitals at Villa Seligmann - House of Jewish Music and Culture in Hannover performing songs by Korngold, Songs of War recital at St. James' Church Piccadilly performings songs by George Butterworth and Ivor Gurney, Finzi Bluthner Recital at Guernsey performing songs by Gerald Finzi and as the soloist in Beethoven's 9th Symphony and Handel's Messiah.
+Equally adept in concert and recital world, Darwin most recently performed the Bass Solo in Beethoven's 9th Symphony in Bangalore, India with South Asian Symphony Orchestra.
+He has done recitals at Villa Seligmann - House of Jewish Music and Culture in Hannover performing songs by Korngold, Songs of War recital at St. James' Church Piccadilly performing songs by George Butterworth and Ivor Gurney, Finzi Bluthner Recital at Guernsey performing songs by Gerald Finzi and as the soloist in Beethoven's 9th Symphony and Handel's Messiah.